Revive or Reinstate a Corporation or LLC

 Steps to Revive or Reinstate Your Business

-checking your company’s eligibility for reinstatement
+Check your company’s eligibility

-In Georgia, for example, a business can seek reinstatement within five years of administrative dissolution, while New Mexico provides a two year window for reinstatement.
+In Georgia, for example, a business can seek reinstatement within five years of administrative dissolution, while New Mexico provides a two-year window for reinstatement.
 North Carolina doesn’t set a limit at all, but the state will only protect a company’s business name for five years.

-Step Two: Identify the Problem
+Identify the problem

 Reinstating your business requires solving whatever problem led to its administrative dissolution in the first place, so it’s crucial to accurately identify that problem.
 The most common causes include:

-not filing annual reports or paying state filing fees
+- not filing annual reports or paying state filing fees

-not maintaining a registered agent or registered office
+- not maintaining a registered agent or registered office

-not paying state franchise taxes
+- not paying state franchise taxes

-If your company was administratively dissolved and you don’t know why, contact your secretary of state’s office to get the answers you need.
+If your company was administratively dissolved, and you don’t know why, contact your secretary of state’s office to get the answers you need.

-Step Three: Apply for Reinstatement
+Apply for reinstatement

-Moreover, companies dissolved for failing to pay taxes may have to settle their debts with the state’s tax department before seeking reinstatement from the secretary of state.
+If your company was dissolved for failing to pay taxes, you will likely have to settle your debts with the state’s tax department before seeking reinstatement.
 In Ohio, for example, administratively dissolved companies that owe state taxes deal first with the Ohio Department of Taxation.
-Once the company resolves its tax issues, the Department of Taxation will issue the company a Certificate of Tax Clearance to submit, along with a state filing fee, to the Ohio Secretary of State.
+Once the company resolves its tax issues, the Department of Taxation will issue the company a Certificate of Tax Clearance to submit to the Ohio Secretary of State.